Khilesh17/netflix-gpt/Theory/Nextflix-GPT.md

 Note : For Building Large Forms Use Formik Library

+## Que: Why everyting we want to print in console gets printed twice?
+Ans: This is Because of the Strict mode of React.
+In this mode React does extra rendering of our component to check for some inconsistency in our code. it only happens in development phase not in Production phase. and it is a good thing.

 ## Que: Add FireBase Setup in Your Project.
 Ans: 1.
 Create a firebase account
     2. Create a Project